 Tulia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Tulia who are college-educated is close to the national average for all communities of 21.84%: 19.79% of the adults in Tulia have a bachelor's degree or advanced degree.
+In terms of college education, Tulia is nearly on par with the US average for all cities of 21.84%: 19.79% of adults 25 and older in Tulia have a bachelor's degree or advanced degree.

 The per capita income in Tulia in 2022 was $19,504, which is low income relative to Texas and the nation.
 This equates to an annual income of $78,016 for a family of four.
 However, Tulia contains both very wealthy and poor people as well.
 Tulia also has one of the higher rates of people living in poverty in the nation, with 35.97% of its population below the federal poverty line.